 - print a document cover sheet if you wish to submit documents to SATAC by post or in person

 - pay your application fee online with a credit card, or print a tax invoice to pay at a Post Office or mail with a cheque or money order to SATAC.

 The concept of equal consideration is a central principle of the SATAC admissions system.
 Equal consideration means that all applicants who have the same selection rank for a course are treated equally, so either all or none will be entitled to an offer.

-If you lodge your application by the relevant closing date and comply with all the application requirements, you will be guaranteed equal consideration in the selection process.
-If however, you lodge a late application or do not comply with all the application requirements, you will not be guaranteed equal consideration.
+If you submit your application by the relevant closing date and comply with all the application requirements, you will be guaranteed equal consideration in the selection process.
+If however, you submit a late application or do not comply with all the application requirements, you will not be guaranteed equal consideration.

 Closing dates for postgraduate courses are course specific, and you can find information about the relevant closing date for each course via course search in Explore.

-If you lodge an application for a postgraduate course after the relevant closing date you may be affected in one or more of the following ways:
+If you submit an application for a postgraduate course after the relevant closing date you may be affected in one or more of the following ways:

 - you may not be given equal consideration

 - your application may not be considered at all.